nhamonin/nodejs-test-task/README.md

 - No built-in TypeScript declarations
 - Slightly less community support (around 6k weekly npm downloads)

-My choice would be **AdminJS** due to its flexibility, TypeScript support, and stronger community acceptance.
+After weighing the pros and cons, my choice for this project would be **AdminJS** due to its flexibility, TypeScript support, and stronger community acceptance.

 ## 2) Media Files Handling

-To handle media files, I weighed the pros and cons of **Multer with Sharp** and **Cloudinary**.
+To handle media files, I compared **Multer with Sharp** and **Cloudinary**.

 ### Multer with Sharp